 Not sure how to find projects?
-As you’re networking, mention that you are open to project work and ask your connections if there are any ways you could be helpful at their companies.
+As you’re networking, mention that you are open to project work and ask your connections if there are any short-term needs at their organizations.
 Once you’ve identified a problem you could solve for an organization, pitch them a short-term project idea.
-You’ll build valuable experience and connections that may lead to a full-time job and you’ll gain references and experience that you can talk about in your search.
+You’ll build valuable experience and connections that could lead to a full-time role, and you’ll gain references and experience that you can talk about in your search.
 Pro-tip: make sure you clearly define the scope and length of the project before diving in, and ensure you will have enough time to keep your other search activities going on the side.

-To sum up, don’t use the fact that hiring is a bit slower during the summer as an excuse to slack off on your search.
+To sum up, don’t use the fact that hiring can be a bit slower during the summer as an excuse to slack off on your search.
 Put your energy in the right places and you’ll make the most out of this time while still having plenty of summer fun on the side.